cocode/TrekBASIC/README.txt

 Maybe move the operators enum to it's own file, so i t has no dependencies, and then use a dict for the mapping. could also move the lexing to parsed_ststements, and then basicopenarots wouldn;t ned the lexer

+Functions should get an artg with type "array", not "num" Operator eval functions need to return the correct type, not just always "num".
+Start by returning the type passed in